chadvanderbilt/EAGLE/README.md

 ```

 Ensure these directories exist or are correctly specified in the shell scripts.
 Adjust paths as needed for your environment.
+Our laboratory has API endpoints available for Real Time data.
+If such data is available via database then adjust as needed.

 ## Logging